Per48edjes/Misc-Math-Practice/README.md

 Things that end up here are things that have nerd-sniped me.
 If you find a good problem, let's :pear:!
 It's one of my favorite things to do.

-## Related Links
+## Additional Related Links

-I've been bad about preserving (and organizing) artifacts from my work on these sorts of problems...but here's a rather incomplete inventory of related material.
+I've been bad about preserving (and organizing) artifacts from my work on these sorts of problems...but here's a rather incomplete inventory of related material in addition to what's contained herein.

 - [Jane Street Puzzle: November 2024](https://gist.github.com/Per48edjes/3bc289815191c4348711d977e8fd85fb)
 - [Fiddler on the Proof: 2024-10-27](https://www.overleaf.com/read/thfpmdtrxddt#cac114)